 Mark has over 20 years’ cumulative experience in the customer arena, including senior management and operational roles in the retail sector and with BAA.

-Phil Maher, Director of Operations, is responsible for delivering a safe and secure, customer focussed and highly efficient world-class operation.
+Phil Maher, Executive Vice President, Operations, is responsible for delivering a safe and secure, customer focussed and highly efficient world-class operation.
 Committed to continually driving improvements in safety and operational efficiency, Phil continues to build on Virgin Atlantic’s innovative product offering.